About Khullip Jeung

 Violinist, Khullip Jeung is known and sought around the world as a versatile soloist, chamber musician, and violin pedagogist.
 Mr. Jeung started playing the violin at the age of 5 in South Korea and soon after immigrated to Hawaii.
 He had his solo debut with the Honolulu Symphony at the age of 9, playing the Khachaturian Concerto and soon after the Lalo Symphonie Espagnole to great acclaim.
 At the age of 15, Mr. Jeung moved to New York, after being accepted to the Juilliard Pre-College to study with Dorothy DeLay on scholarship.
 He received the Bachelor and Master of Music degrees at Juilliard studying with Sally Thomas with the C.V.
 Starr Scholarship, Teplitsky Memorial Scholarship, and the Irene Diamond Graduate Fellowship to name a few.

-Mr. Jeung has been awarded the Grand Prize in the Korea Times Music Competition (LA), American String Teachers Association Competition (HI), and the youngest recipient of the Morning Music Scholarship to name a few.
+Mr. Jeung has been awarded the Grand Prize in the Korea Times Music Competition (LA), American String Teachers Association Competition (HI), and the youngest recipient of the Morning Music Scholarship and more.
 Television and radio broadcasts include, Saturday Night Live, The Saturday Morning Show, Saturday AM, Superkids, MBC Arts Theater and much more.
 He was also featured in the String and Bow music magazine of the October 2006 publication.
 His two, live-recorded, unedited inspirational CDs have had enormous popularity both here in the US and abroad and is currently working on the third album.
 Most recently, he also recorded the only instrumental numbers for the new upcoming Broadway, “Gatsby”.
 Mr. Jeung has been invited to judge many competitions such as the New York International Music Competition, Camerata Artists International Competition, and National Young Musicians Showcase Competition.
 In 2011, Mr. Jeung founded the International Virtuoso Competition with his vision to create a fair and just competition that would also expose fine young talent.

 Performed and taught throughout the US, Europe, and Asia as soloist, chamber musician, and sought after violin pedagogist.